Ultra-Seven/VINE/README.md

 | Service Y | Credit | 76.8% |
 | Service Y | Flights | 76.4% |

-***Translation (The rank is based on ACC-G)***
+***Translation***
 > We report accuracy for written queries input only in the ACC-W column.
 For VINE’s voice input queries, we generate SQL translations based on manually generated transcripts as well as based on **Service X** and **Service Y**, respectively.
 The accuracy of each setup is denoted by ACC-G, ACC-X, and ACC-Y accordingly.
+The rank is based on ACC-G.

 | Rank | Model | ACC-G | ACC-X | ACC-Y | ACC-W |